mathisbot/homomorph-rust/README.md

 This is why $\delta$ is under the condition $\delta < d$.
 Indeed, we recall that $C = \sum_{i\in\mathcal{U}} (SQ_i + XR_i) + x$, where $R_i$ has a degree of at most $\delta$, and $Q_i$ of at most $d'$.
 Thus, $R$ is exactly $(\sum_{i\in\mathcal{U}} XR_i) + x$, which gives $x$ when evaluated at $0$.

+### Security

+Encryption schemes security is complex to quantify.
+However, we can be sure of a system's insecurity if, for example, it is possible to: retrieve the private key from one or more public keys; retrieve the plaintext of an encrypted message without having the private key, ...

+In our case, let's look at the potential loopholes.

+#### Retrieve $S$ with $T$

+Retrieving the private key with only the public key (or a set of them) is equivalent to solving the problem [RLWE](https://en.wikipedia.org/wiki/Ring_learning_with_errors) (thus the shape of our public key).
+This problem has been proved as computationally infisible, which means that no current machine, and no machine that may soon be developed, can solve it in a time that is humanly conceivable.
+Great!

+#### Retrieve $x$ with only $T$

+Often, bruteforce or the use of order relations compatible with the encryption function can be used to break the encryption.
+In our case, the parameter $\mathcal{U}$ is used to confuse and increase the $2^\tau$ the number of possibilities.

+#### Parameters

+In view of the preceding discussions, it would seem advisable to choose a $\tau$ greater than $128$, or even $256$ for more sensitive applications.

+As for the other parameters, I'm convinced that setting them to 256 is a good compromise between speed and security.
+It's always advisable to increase them according to capacity to benefit from increased guarantees. *Don't forget that $\delta$ needs to be strictly less than $d$*.

 ### Properties

 This system is partially homomorphic, which means that it is not homomorphic with every operations.
 However, one can prove that it is homomorphic with every [boolean function](https://en.wikipedia.org/wiki/Boolean_function#:~:text=In%20mathematics%2C%20a%20Boolean%20function,function\)%2C%20used%20in%20logic.) of degree less or equal than $\frac{d}{\delta}$.

+## Extension

+Our system targets bits.
+If we want to deal with integers, floats, strings, ... we need to extend the system.
+We can easily take advantage of the intuitive binary representation of objects in computers.

+Let's have a look at the implemation of an integer.

 #### Addition